Lottejohanna/Programmeerproject/PROCESS.md

 * Change colors of the buttons - Didn't work, couldn't fix that the color stays the same if you push on a button of an other visualization than the previous one.

+Mon Jan 30

+25 min: button
+25 min: hover scatter
+25 min: button
+25 min: button - didn't work

+25 min: questions Tim: popup on scatterplot ~ problem is the mouse(this), takes mousecoordinates of dots
+						no data points scatter: remove them from dictionary
+						Button: value 0 or 1
+25 min: fixed the popup on hover of the scatterplot, and the no data points.

+No data points in scatter: removed countries with no information about the GDP/Happiness from the dictionary used for the scatterplot.
+Otherwise you get very weird points in the top-left corner of the scatterplot.

+Popup on scatter: Placed the tooltip on the bottomright corner of the scatterplot.
+If I have time left, I will change this.

+Button: fixed the button problem, changed the id's and values of the buttons.
+The value is now either 0 or 1.
+And the id is # + map/bar/scatter + 0/1.
+The only thing I need to fix is the default color.